Sasha Maps is a GWT-based library for displaying and interacting with maps in the browser (similar to the client side of Google Maps API).

 - Complete and fast.
 With all the features you would expect for a map-displaying library, Sasha Maps is still as fast as any other similar library, and in many cases, faster.
 Animations are smooth and the UI is responsive.

-- iPhone support.
-Sasha Maps works just as smoothly on the iPhone/iPod Touch as it does on the desktop.
-It supports all the iPhone's native touch gestures (dragging, pinching, tapping), just as you would expect.
+- Mobile support.
+Sasha Maps works just as smoothly on iOS and Android devices as it does on the desktop.
+It supports all the touch gestures (dragging, pinching, tapping), exactly as you would expect.

 Licensing

 Sasha Maps is released under the Attribution-Noncommercial-Share Alike 3.0 Unported license.
 The source code released under this license is obfuscated.
 If you wish to obtain a license for commercial purposes, contact me at msasha@gmail.com.
 A commercial license costs $500 per application in which Sasha Maps is used.
-If you wish to receive the complete, unobfuscated source code with the license, this costs an additional $1500.
-You will also receive free updates for a year.
+If you wish to receive the complete, unobfuscated source code with the license, it costs an additional $1000.
+You will receive free updates for a year with either option.

 Map Data